Ltspringthorpe/OkAlpha/README.md

 ### Database Schema

-OkAplha is built with 4 tables: users, interests, messages, and likes.
+OkAlpha is built with 4 tables: users, interests, messages, and likes.
 Each table has its own store.
 When a user logs in, all of his or her personal data is collected from the database and stored in these stores.
 For example, to obtain all of a user's messages, an API request is made to the database which joins the user table and the message table polymorphically on both `receiver_id` and `sender_id`.
 Then, if just viewing these messages, calls to the store are made when refreshing, instead of pinging the database too often.

 * [DB schema][schema]
 [schema]: ./docs/schema.md